-Journalism support organizations, such as a 501(c)3 public charity, private foundation or private operating foundation, association or membership organization that works to support and encourage nonprofit journalism in the public interest.
+Journalism support organizations, such as a 501(c)3 that works to support and encourage nonprofit journalism in the public interest.

-Affiliate organizations may participate in most network programs and INN services.
+Affiliate organizations may participate in most INN network programs and INN services.
 Affiliate[s] do not vote on bylaws or elections to the INN Board of Directors, nor can they run for the INN board.
-Affiliates and non-publishing members of INN do not qualify for NewsMatch under the current terms of that program, which are set by the sponsoring foundations.
+Affiliates and non-publishing members of INN do not qualify for NewsMatch.

 Most members are accepted after they have a track record of news coverage, and most publications should wait until they have launched to apply.
 News organizations in planning stages can participate in most INN programs even before they become members.
 In special circumstances, provisional membership may be available to select qualifying news startups, led by established journalists, for up to one year before launch of publication.
 Publications seeking provisional membership should include with their application a publication or strategic plan that indicates they will meet membership requirements once publication begins, make sure they meet the following standards and have them in place before applying:

 Policies to meet INN requirements for editorial independence and transparency.